-Whitepaper
+Technical Whitepaper

 A vector similarity approach to discovering truly analogous market regimes — preserving structural nuance where neural networks blur and statistical models average.
 Interpretable pattern retrieval and probabilistic scenario planning for professional trading.

-Abstract: The "Glass Box" Approach
+01. Abstract: The "Glass Box" Approach

 Modern markets operate in regimes that legacy models fail to recognize.
 Neural networks ("Black Boxes") provide signals but lack explainability, making them unsuitable for managing large capital due to compliance and risk management issues.
-We propose a "Glass Box" Pattern Memory that indexes market structure using vector similarity search.
-Instead of "predicting" the future, our engine instantly retrieves historical precedents for the current situation, providing complete transparency and evidence-based decision making.
+We propose a "Glass Box" AI Price Patterns that indexes market structure using vector similarity search.

-Motivation: Regime Detection & Honest Backtesting
+02. Motivation: Regime Detection & Honest Backtesting

 Practitioners need a way to recover historical context: “Where have we seen this kind of behavior before?”
 Our system searches for similar situations in a high‑dimensional structural space.
 Crucially, we employ a "Time Machine" methodology for backtesting—rigorous Walk-Forward Analysis with recursive lookups that eliminates look-ahead bias, providing a true measure of strategy robustness.